Hello and welcome

 Therapy sessions are undertaken within a Grade II listed building, accessed through a private walled garden, which is not overlooked.
 There is full disabled and wheelchair access, and a bespoke therapy bathroom.

 Forms of therapy we offer

-Phoenix Psychotherapy offers a choice of psychotherapy modalities designed to accommodate a range of treatment needs.
-Orientations currently available include: Art Psychotherapy, Psychoanalytic psychotherapy, Core Process Psychotherapy and Jungian Analysis, as well as private Psychiatry appointments.
+Phoenix Psychotherapy offers a choice of psychotherapy designed to accommodate a range of treatment needs.
+Orientations currently available include: Art Psychotherapy, Psychoanalytic Psychotherapy, and Jungian Analysis, as well as private Psychiatry appointments.

-We provide individual psychotherapy to adults and adolescents, couples therapy, and group therapy.
-We do not currently offer psychotherapy for children.
+We provide individual psychotherapy to children, adolescents, and adults as well as couples therapy, and group therapy.

-For more info on the therapists and their orientations click here
+For more information on the therapists and their orientations click here

 Who we are